vsmid/rudimentary/README.md

 }
 ```
 6. Add **app.HttpEndpoint** entry to **src/main/resources/META-INF/services/hr.yeti.rudimentary.http.spi.HttpEndpoint** file
-7. To run your application, you can execute either `sh run.sh` or `sh debug.sh` script found in the root of the project.
+7. To run your application, you can execute either `run.sh` or `debug.sh` script found in the root of the project.
 Debug listens on port 1044 in case you want to attach debugger.
 8. Using default values, `curl http://localhost:8888/helloWorldEndpoint` should return **Hello World!** response

 ## HttpEndpoint interface